qiweimao/ESP32-Datalogger/README.md

 ## Server Setup
 An instance of AsyncWebServer is created on port 80.
 A Callback function is set up to handle incoming HTTP GET requests at the root ("/") by responding with the content of a file stored in the SPIFFS file system.
 Adjust the filename variable to match the desired file.
 After configuring the server, it is started with `server.begin()`.

+## Domain Name and IP Address
+ESP32 should request static IP from the access point (e.g. WiFi router, LTE router); Another approach is to set static IP in router admin page for the ESP32.
+The router might have dynamic IP address which might expire every few days, unless a static IP is purchased from the ISP.
+*** TODO *** Figure out how DDNS works on Namecheap

 ## Useful References
 Random Nerd Tutorials: https://randomnerdtutorials.com/projects-esp32/